yacovmalen/retrieve-tag/README.md

 # Retrieve Tag for Git #

 A node js module to extract a known string or tag from a Git branch name or Git commit message.
-If the tag is a Jira Ticket, it can be used to get the components of the ticket from a Jira project.
+If the tag is a Jira issue number, it can be used to get the components of the ticket from a Jira project.

 JIRA REST API documentation can be found [here](http://docs.atlassian.com/jira/REST/latest/)